hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 7: moving file to a directory to another directory
+task 8: Deleting a file command